Reytheghost420/ME405-LAB/README.md

 - Custom **3D printed mounts** for IR and ultrasonic sensors
 - Jumper wires and header pins for connections
 - External power source (6 1.2V NiMH rechargeable batteries)
+- Various screws for attaching mounts to the chassis

 ---